Grafton (town), Wisconsin: Geography

 The clay bluffs on Lake Michigan and the Port Washington Breakwater Light seen from Lion's Den Gorge park in the Town of Grafton.

-According to the United States Census Bureau, the town has a total area of 21.4 mi2, of which, 19.8 mi2 of it is land and 1.6 mi2 of it (7.47%) is water.
+According to the United States Census Bureau, the town has a total area of 21.4 mi2, of which 19.8 mi2 is land and 1.6 mi2 (7.47%) is water.

 The Village of Grafton is mostly located in what was formerly the town's western half.
 The town is also bordered by the City of Port Washington, Town of Port Washington, and Town of Saukville to the north; the City of Mequon to the south; the City of Cedarburg and the City of Cedarburg to the west; and Lake Michigan to the east.
 The unincorporated communities of Lakefield and Ulao are also located in the town.

 The town is located on the western shore of Lake Michigan, and the coastline is characterized by clay bluffs ranging from 80 to 140 ft in height with deep ravines where streams flow into the lake.
-Clay bluffs are a geological formation are characteristic of the Lake Michigan shoreline, and are found in few other areas of the world.
+Clay bluffs are a geological formation which are characteristic of the Lake Michigan shoreline and are found in few other areas of the world.
 Much of the coast has mixed gravel and sand beaches.
 The Kevich Light, a privately owned lighthouse on the lake, is located in the town.

 The town is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The soil is clayey glacial till with a thin layer of loess on the surface.
 The Wisconsin Department of Natural Resources considers the eastern part of the town along the lake to be in the Central Lake Michigan Coastal ecological landscape, while the western part of the town is in the Southeast Glacial Plains ecological landscape.

 Before white settlers arrived in the area, the Grafton area was an upland forest dominated by American beech and sugar maple trees.
 There were also white cedars growing along the Milwaukee River, which flows through Grafton.
 Much of the original forest was cleared to prepare the land for agriculture.
 The Bratt Woods nature preserve and the Kurtz Woods State Natural Area, which are both maintained by the Ozaukee Washington Land Trust, have old growth endemic trees and retain the character of the pre-settlement beech-maple forests.

 As land development continues to reduce wild areas, wildlife is forced into closer proximity with human communities like Grafton.
 Large mammals, including white-tailed deer, coyotes, and red foxes can be seen in the town.
 Many birds, including great blue herons and wild turkeys are found in the town, and waterfowl including green herons and American bitterns breed in the town's wetlands.
 The Bratt Woods nature preserve is a habitat for the American gromwell, a State-designated special concern plant species.

 The region struggles with many invasive species, including the emerald ash borer, common carp, reed canary grass, the common reed, purple loosestrife, garlic mustard, Eurasian buckthorns, and honeysuckles.